 The party heads back to The Radiant on Sunday, October 3 with The Robert Adam Band.
 Billed as a glamour country power group, Robert is surely the prettiest cowboy you ever did see.
-More importantly Robert is a fantastic performer.
+More importantly, Robert is a fantastic performer.

 Brooke Lynn Hytes

 Pinch me!
-Host of Canada’s Drag Race and finalist in Season 11 of RuPaul’s Drag Race, Brooke Lynn Hytes is headlining Banff Pride!
+Host of Canada’s Drag Race and finalist in Season 11 of RuPaul’s Drag Race, Brooke Lynn Hytes is headlining this year’s Banff Pride!
 You can meet this talented queen at the kick off party at Rundle Bar inside Fairmont Banff Springs on Saturday, October 2.

 But you can’t be too worse for the wear come Sunday morning, because Brooke Lynn is back at it, hosting a Drag Brunch for the ages from 11:30am – 3:00 pm.
-Expect more DJ action, more performances and plenty of Ki Ki over cocktails.
+Expect more DJ action, tantalizing performances and plenty of Ki Ki over cocktails.
 (No basic mimosas here, babez.)